sebug/openelm-explorations/README.md

   pip freeze > requirements.txt

+And then restoring from another machine:

+    pip install -r requirements.txt

 To run the model:

   python generate_openelm.py --model apple/OpenELM-1_1B-Instruct --hf_access_token [YOUR_TOKEN] --prompt "There once was a duck called" --generate_kwargs repetition_penalty=1.2